Explore English city guides across China, with new destinations added regularly

 A historic water town with 2,500 years of history, birthplace of Lu Xun, renowned for yellow wine and calligraphy culture.

-A historic water town and birthplace of the Communist Party of China, famous for its ancient towns Wuzhen and Xitang, and the legendary Jiaxing zongzi.
+A historic water town in the Yangtze River Delta, famous for its ancient towns Wuzhen and Xitang, South Lake scenic area, and the legendary Jiaxing zongzi.

 A historic Lingnan city known for its stunning West Lake, Luofu Mountain, and pristine beaches, where poet Su Dongpo once lived in exile.

-The hometown of Dr. Sun Yat-sen, a historic city blending revolutionary heritage with modern manufacturing prowess.
+The hometown of Dr. Sun Yat-sen, a historic city blending cultural heritage with modern manufacturing prowess.

 A historic city known as the "Capital of Silk," home to ancient Nanxun water town and the legendary Mogan Mountain retreat.